UnitedHealthcare CEO murder suspect had a written manifesto – DW – 12/11/2024

 The man charged with the murder of UnitedHealthcare CEO Brian Thompson in the US was escorted into a Pennsylvania courthouse on Tuesday as he struggled briefly with the police and had an angry outburst.

-The suspect was arrested Monday after a massive manhunt, and also shouted TO cameras"...completely out of touch and an insult to the intelligence of the American people!" as he entered the courthouse.
+The suspect also shouted to cameras "...completely out of touch and an insult to the intelligence of the American people!" as he entered the courthouse.

-The Associated Press said that the 26-year-old was also carrying a handwritten document expressing anger against health insurance companies whom he called "parasitic" at the time of his arrest.
+The Associated Press said that the 26-year-old also had a handwritten document expressing anger against health insurance companies whom he called "parasitic" at the time of his arrest.

 Thompson, the CEO of UnitedHealth's insurance arm, was shot and killed outside a Manhattan hotel early on Wednesday morning last week by a masked man who apparently waited for his arrival before shooting the executive from behind.